 Recognizing the signs and symptoms of addiction is a significant step toward understanding the condition and seeking help.
 These symptoms can manifest in several ways.
 They often impact an individual’s physical health, behavior, and psychological state.

 It’s important to note that these symptoms can vary greatly from person to person.
 This will depend on the type of substance used, the duration of use, and individual characteristics.
-The following sections categorize and explain addiction’s common physical, behavioral, and psychological symptoms.

 Physical symptoms of addiction refer to the changes in physical health and appearance due to substance abuse.
 Depending on the substance being used, these may include: